Area Under the Curve (AUC)

-An ROC curve evaluates binary classifiers by plotting True Positive Rate against False Positive Rate across thresholds.
-It's crucial in AI, medicine, and ML for assessing model performance.
-AUC quantifies discrimination ability, aiding model comparison and threshold selection.
+An ROC curve evaluates binary classifiers by plotting True Positive Rate against False Positive Rate across thresholds, crucial for assessing model performance in AI and machine learning.

 A ROC curve is a plot that illustrates the diagnostic ability of a binary classifier system by graphing the True Positive Rate (TPR) against the False Positive Rate (FPR) at various threshold settings.
 The TPR, also known as sensitivity or recall, measures the proportion of actual positives correctly identified, while the FPR represents the proportion of actual negatives that are incorrectly identified as positives.